 Use our Berlin cost of living calculator to see exactly what you can afford based on your salary.

-Housing costs have stabilized somewhat in Berlin, though finding an apartment can still be competitive.
+Housing costs have cooled slightly, though finding a flat is still competitive.
 Here's what you can expect to pay for rent:[?]

 - 1-bedroom in city center: €1,200 - €1,600/month